piegope/doc/docs/en/rdm/windows/data-sources/caching.md

 {% endsnippet %}

 {% snippet icon.badgeInfo %}
-Depending on the configuration of the Caching mode &amp; the [Offline mode](/rdm/windows/data-sources/offline-mode/) the offline file may still exist since the file servers as a dual purpose caching &amp; offline line support.
+Depending on the configuration of the Caching mode & the [Offline mode](/rdm/windows/data-sources/offline-mode/) the offline file may still exist since the file servers as a dual purpose caching & offline line support.
 {% endsnippet %}